corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes-enterprise.md

 You can find instructions for both options in [running tests in Intellij](testing.md#running-tests-in-intellij).

-4. Check you're using Corda Gradle plugins version xxxxx, and that Corda Enterprise dependencies are referenced with the right distribution.
+4. Check you're using Corda Gradle plugins version 5.0.12, and that Corda Enterprise dependencies are referenced with the right distribution.

 For example: